| Brad Smith – President & Vice Chair

 If we can address these three barriers, we can harness the power of the nation’s community colleges to address the cybersecurity workforce shortage.

 Microsoft’s new cybersecurity jobs campaign

 Today, Microsoft is launching a four-year campaign to help fill 250,000 cybersecurity jobs in the United States by the middle of this decade.
 This will address half of the nation’s cybersecurity workforce shortage.
 Our initial commitment will:

 Here are some of the specifics:

-Through the Microsoft Learn for Educators program, we will provide every community college in the country (and all higher education institutions) with access to free curriculum, educator training, and tools for teaching.
-This will include Microsoft Security, Compliance and Identity Fundamentals (SC-900) and Microsoft Azure Security Technologies (AZ-500) certification aligned course materials.
-To further support delivery of Microsoft’s ready-to-teach curriculum, we will also provide faculty at all these institutions with access to additional resources including free practice and certification exams, curriculum integration support, course delivery prep sessions led by Microsoft Technical Trainers, and entry to our global community of educators committed to helping students succeed.
+Through the Microsoft Learn for Educators program, we will provide every community college in the country (and all higher education institutions) with access to a free curriculum, educator training, and tools for teaching.
+This will include Microsoft Security, Compliance, and Identity Fundamentals (SC-900) and Microsoft Azure Security Technologies (AZ-500) certification-aligned course materials.
+To further support the delivery of Microsoft’s ready-to-teach curriculum, we will also provide faculty at all these institutions with access to additional resources including free practice and certification exams, curriculum integration support, course delivery prep sessions led by Microsoft Technical Trainers, and entry to our global community of educators committed to helping students succeed.
 We will also continue to develop and expand our work to provide educational institutions with easy access to courses through LinkedIn Learning.